 Click on the photo at left for a better view of the butte that the Village was named for.
 This is a good example of the environment that makes up the setting for the community.
 Sage and desert grasses are the predominant vegetation in the alkaline soil and the dry, rocky hills deter most travelers.
 Those that lived, worked and played here found much more than the casual eye observes.

 Table Rock Village housing was far above average for what might be considered a “company camp”.
 All the family homes were roomy, split-level houses with 3 or 4 bedrooms, family room and living room, 2 full bathrooms and double garages.
 The cedar fenced back yards were ample and each house featured an elevated deck accessed via the door that led into the kitchen.
 Although the houses were all the same, most families made an effort to create something unique about their little “piece of The Rock”.
 Exterior painting was the Company’s responsibility and color choices were limited, but trees, shrubs and flowers were planted and carefully tended to encourage them to take hold in the less-than-ideal environment.
-Photos of the Village as it stands today are a testimony to the green thumbs of some of the residents.
+Photos of the Village as it stood until its demise are a testimony to the green thumbs of some of the residents.
 Top

 For the few single individuals that chose to work in the area, a quadriplex of comfortable apartments was constructed.
 Residents fondly dubbed this structure “Animal House”, for its fraternity house style and as a friendly jibe toward the single lifestyle.
 The residents of Animal House were a integral part of the community and our lives there.
 Top